rafaelcalcada/rvx/CODING_STYLE.md

 ## License Notice

-This work, "RISC-V Steel Coding Style Guides", is adapted from "[lowRISC Verilog Coding Style Guide](https://github.com/lowRISC/style-guides)" by [lowRISC](https://lowrisc.org/), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed).
+This work, "RVX Coding Style Guides", is adapted from "[lowRISC Verilog Coding Style Guide](https://github.com/lowRISC/style-guides)" by [lowRISC](https://lowrisc.org/), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed).

-RISC-V Steel Coding Style Guides is licensed under a different license, the [MIT License](LICENSE).
+RVX Coding Style Guides is licensed under a different license, the [MIT License](LICENSE).